OpenWaterFoundation/owf-infomapper-poudre/workflow/CurrentConditions/Environment-Wildfires/wildfires-map.md

 ## Overview

-The Current Wildfires map provides information about current wildfires in the Poudre Basin.
+The Current Wildfires map provides information about current wildfires in the Poudre Basin, including active fires and areas that are being restored.

-### Active Fires
+### Active and Recent Fires

 The following are specific links for Cameron Peak fire: